rbaydoun/j2k16h/README.md

 (See https://www.infoq.com/news/2015/08/JVM-Option-mixed-mode-profiles for details.)

-Heavily inspired by jmaps, by Brendan Gregg (13-Feb-2015)
+This script is heavily inspired by jmaps, by Brendan Gregg (13-Feb-2015).
+You can get it here: https://github.com/brendangregg/Misc/blob/master/java/jmaps

-https://github.com/brendangregg/Misc/blob/master/java/jmaps

-Also

 ### Requirements
 * Linux perf tools --> already setup in Jim Instances.